The City Charter establishes the position and authority of the City Auditor. The City Auditor is:

 We issue an Annual Report that summarizes our activities, results, and audit reports over the previous fiscal year.

-We have an annual selection process which results in our Annual Audit Plan.
+We have an annual selection process which results in our Annual Audit Plan that describes the audits we plan to conduct.
 Sources of audit topics include:

 - Audit staff and other city staff